Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 ollama-data:

-vLLM exposes an OpenAI-compatible API out of the box.
-This means your existing code barely changes:
+vLLM exposes an OpenAI-compatible endpoint.
+Your existing code barely changes:

 from openai import AsyncOpenAI